mistertest/xcloud-shield/README.md

   XCLOUD BETA V3 1080p UNOFFICIAL -  FOR ANDROID TV NVIDIA SHIELD
 *********************************************************************

+On "World Premiere", yes i can say that, welcome to my Xcloud Beta for Android TV

 ![Xcloud_beta_home_icon](https://raw.githubusercontent.com/mistertest/devtest/master/img/Home_xcloud2.png)

 Xcloud is the new platform of Cloud Gaming by Microsoft Xbox.